jmettraux/aachen/src/cae__background.md

 If one doesn't find any suitable background, one can come up with a background description and three skills for it.

-## Picking A Background
+## Applying A Background

-Picking a background grants a _free skill_ to the character.
+A background grants a _free skill_ to the character.
 For example, a free man is given the _Work_ skill (at level 0).

 A character may choose one of three ways of selecting skills. _go quick_, _learn two skills_, or _roll three times_.